katyryan/katyryan/README.md

 ### Hi there 👋
-- My name is Kate Ryan and my pronouns are she/her/hers.
+- My name is Kate Ryan.
+My pronouns are she/her/hers.
-- I live in San Francisco and I work at GitHub.
+- I live in San Francisco.
 - Outside of work, I like to spend time with family, cook, read, write, swim, and hike.
 - I'm always interested in new recipes and coookbooks, and I'm currently trying to find time to re-learn how to play the guitar.